-One of the first tasks I owned was solving a fairly frequent mistake that clients would make, sending mass emails to everyone in their database when they only intended to contact certain subgroups (e.g., parents of Program A only).
+One of the projects I owned was solving a fairly frequent mistake that clients would make, sending mass emails to everyone or the wrong people in their database when they only intended to contact certain subgroups (e.g., parents of Program A only).

 The initial user flow was: